dojo/docs/index.rst

 =======

-Dojo is a collection of JavaScript utilities providing solutions for a vast array of problems faced by the professional JavaScript developer.
+Dojo is a collection of JavaScript utilities providing solutions for a vast array of problems faced by the professional JavaScript developer. `Dojo Base`_ is the foundation of the Dojo Toolkit and functionality such as DOM and AJAX convenience methods, animations, and other base functionality suitable for building simple Web sites.

-This document broken into logically related sections and attempts to document the full breadth of Dojo: `Dojo Base`_, the foundation of the Dojo Toolkit. `Dojo Core`_ being utilities built upon `Dojo Base`_.
-Dijit_ provides all core UI components and utilities, and DojoX_ ... building on everything else.
-Finally, the Utilities_ section provides extensive information about the :ref:`Dojo Build system <build/index>`, :ref:`Dojo Module Loader <loader/index>`, and a variety of other Dojo-related utilities.
+`Dojo Core`_ is a larger set of components built upon `Dojo Base`_ and includes things such as drag and drop, l10n and i18n components, and data stores. `Dijit`_ is a complete widget system, providing all core UI components and utilities, and `DojoX`_ is a collection of advanced components, including data grids, low-level graphics libraries, mobile components, and other experimental software.
+Finally, the `Utilities`_ section provides extensive information about the :ref:`Dojo Build system <build/index>`, :ref:`Dojo Module Loader <loader/index>`, and  a variety of other Dojo-related utilities.

 Additionally, a :ref:`quick-start <quickstart/index>` guide is provided covering various topics, linking to related module documentation.